halcy/Mastodon.py/docs/index.rst

-        'followed_by': # Boolean denoting whether the specified user follows the logged-in user 'blocking': # Boolean denoting whether the logged-in user has blocked the specified user 'muting': # Boolean denoting whether the logged-in user has muted the specified user 'requested': # Boolean denoting whether the logged-in user has sent the specified
+        'followed_by': # Boolean denoting whether the specified user follows the logged-in user 'blocking': # Boolean denoting whether the logged-in user has blocked the specified user 'muting': # Boolean denoting whether the logged-in user has muted the specified user 'muting_notifications': # Boolean denoting wheter the logged-in user has muted notifications
+                                # related to the specified user
+        'requested': # Boolean denoting whether the logged-in user has sent the specified
                      # user a follow request
         'domain_blocking': # Boolean denoting whether the logged-in user has blocked the
                            # specified users domain
+        'showing_reblogs': # Boolean denoting whether the specified users reblogs show up on the
+                           # logged-in users Timeline
     }

 Notification dicts